 Where Is Spectrum SportsNet LA Available?

-Spectrum SportsNet LA may be viewed by DIRECTV STREAM subscribers who are in the LA metropolitan area, north of there to Bakersfield and San Luis Obispo, northeast to Las Vegas, and west to Hawaii.
+Spectrum SportsNet LA is available through a few TV subscriptions, but to stream it you need DIRECTV STREAM, which provides it to subscribers in the LA metropolitan area, north of there to Bakersfield and San Luis Obispo, northeast to Las Vegas, and west to Hawaii.

 However, one glaring omission on that list is San Diego.
 That is due to the San Diego Padres owning sole broadcasting rights there.
 As a result, Dodgers fans there need to subscribe to MLB.TV ($24.99/mo) in order to watch out-of-market Dodgers broadcasts that have been produced by Spectrum SportsNet LA.